DhanushG07/Create-visualizations-that-convey-a-compelling-story/README.md

 # Elevate Labs Internship - Task 2: Superstore Sales & Profit Analysis

-This project is part of the Elevate Labs internship.
 The objective is to create interactive dashboards in Power BI using a Superstore Sales dataset.

 ## 📊 Dataset Overview